-"Smell" test Smell tests are the most effective because natural amber has a specific smell, which is difficult to obtain when producing falsifications.
-After heating real Baltic amber diffuses the specific delicate fragrance of pine-tree resins.
+"Smell" test Smell tests are the most effective because natural Baltic Amber has a specific smell, which is difficult to obtain when producing falsifications.
+After heating real Amber diffuses the specific delicate fragrance of pine-tree resins.
 Falsifications using Copal diffuse the smell of "sweet" resins when heated and those using other materials diffuse the smell of burnt plastic.

 IR-spectroscopy is the most effective scientific method for identifying fossil resins.
 Baltic amber could be characterized by IR-spectrum segment called "Baltic amber shoulder".

-All natural amber contains microscopic bubbles.
-When you apply heat to a single piece of amber, these bubbles evaporate and the amber becomes Transparent
+All natural Baltic Amber contains microscopic bubbles.
+When you apply heat to a single piece of Amber, these bubbles evaporate and the Amber becomes Transparent

-When small remnants of amber are fused together using high pressure or major heat source, the result is called “pressed” amber.
-While pressed amber is cheap and relatively available, it will not perform the same way original, natural Amber does.
+When small remnants of Amber are fused together using high pressure or major heat source, the result is called "pressed" Amber.
+While pressed Amber is cheap and relatively available, it will not perform the same way original, natural Amber does.
 Because the original pieces of Amber have been compressed, the singular power of each piece is compromised.
-It is inexpensive to buy but if you’re interested in the natural powers of Original Amber
+It is inexpensive to buy but if yo're interested in the natural powers of Baltic Amber

 , you will not experience them with pressed product.